 The man is blowing a caracol, a conch shell.
 They produce low frequency sounds that travel very far.
 This was a way to raise the alarm.

 The way you blow a caracol is the same way you blow a trumpet or other horn.
 Is this one of the roots of jazz?
 Haitian music certainly is.
-The Haitian Revolution caused a diaspora around the Caribbean to Cuba, Puerto Rico, Trinidad and New Orleans.
+The Haitian Revolution caused a diaspora around the Caribbean including to Cuba, Puerto Rico, Trinidad and New Orleans.
 By 1810, half the population of New Orleans was Haitian Diaspora.
 The diaspora reemphasized African syncopation traditions in the rumba-son-bomba-plena complex which evolved into what we now call Latin music.

 The man holds a machete.
 Caribbean farmers can wield a machete like a scalpel.
 Colonizers feared it because they were afraid the Africans would do to them, what they had done to the Africans.
-That’s what happened.
+That’s exactly what happened.